dhkim77000/DeepFM_perfume/README.md

 train.py
 -----
 train model.
 Can train model for 2 different task.
 For regression -> python train.py regression.
 For classification -> python train.py classification

 predict.py
 -----
 predict perfumes using pretrained model.
 Only update when the user's update status is 1.
 Has two model full & short.
 Full shows predict output, rank and perfume index.
 Short only shows perfume index.
+For Full -> python predict.py full
+For Short -> python predict.py short